Two men charged in killing and dismemberment of 16-year-old found in Green River

 Detectives with the King County Sheriff’s Office said the suspects have claimed to be members of the transnational gang MS-13, or La Mara Salvatrucha, which was formed in Los Angeles in the 1980s by refugees from El Salvador and has been linked to slayings in certain parts of the U.S.

-U.S. Immigration and Customs Enforcement (ICE) has used the case, as well as a recent violent crimes in Bellevue and Seattle, to criticize King County officials for their policy to not abide by ICE detainers without a judicial warrant, as ICE said Iraheta-Vega is an undocumented immigrant from El Salvador.
+U.S. Immigration and Customs Enforcement (ICE) has used the case, as well as recent violent crimes in Bellevue and Seattle, to criticize King County officials for their policy to not abide by ICE detainers without a judicial warrant, as ICE said Iraheta-Vega is an undocumented immigrant from El Salvador.

 In a statement Thursday, King County Executive Dow Constantine pushed back against what he described as ICE’s “public relations offensive” by contacting local media outlets regarding suspects who are undocumented immigrants.